Switching-Reference Voltage Control for Distribution Systems with AI-Training Data Centers: Conclusion

-This paper studies voltage regulation in distribution systems with AI-training data centers.
-A decentralized switching-reference voltage control framework is developed to exploit the two-mode structure of AI training workloads.
-Conditions for voltage convergence are established, and a measurement-based switching-reference design is developed to reduce worst-case voltage deviations.

-Simulation studies on the IEEE 33-bus feeder demonstrate that the proposed method substantially reduces both voltage deviations and reactive power control effort compared with conventional droop control.
-The controller remains effective in scenarios involving multiple data centers and when coordinated with load smoothing in data centers.
+This paper studies voltage control in distribution systems with AI-training data centers.
+A decentralized switching-reference voltage control framework is developed to exploit the two-phase structure of AI training workloads.
+Conditions for voltage convergence are established, and a measurement-based switching-reference design is developed to reduce worst-case voltage deviations with low control effort.
+The analysis is further extended to the practical controller with deadband and action saturation.
+Case studies show that the proposed controller suppresses voltage violations, sometimes eliminating them entirely, and reduces the control effort by an order of magnitude compared with conventional droop control.
+The controller remains effective under multiple data centers and internal load smoothing, without requiring hyperparameter retuning or extra coordination across the distribution system.